Planetary Health: Key Projects

 Training the new generation

-We’re building a global data infrastructure for One Health projects, including an atlas of the host-virus network, a global platform for sharing surveillance data, and a dozen more interconnected projects.
-With unprecedented training datasets, we’re building machine learning tech for real-world problems, like risk assessment tools for wildlife viruses and early warning systems for viral spillover.
+We worked to build a global data infrastructure for One Health projects, including an atlas of the host-virus network, a global platform for sharing surveillance data, and a dozen more interconnected projects.
+With unprecedented training datasets, we worked to build machine learning tech for real-world problems, like risk assessment tools for wildlife viruses and early warning systems for viral spillover.

-Through university courses, workshops, seminars, and online resources, we’re developing a new approach to undergraduate and graduate education that familiarize students with host-virus interactions across biological scales.
+Through university courses, workshops, seminars, and online resources, we worked to develop a new approach to undergraduate and graduate education that familiarize students with host-virus interactions across biological scales.
 At the heart of our program is the Lighthouse Scholars program, a cohort of Ph.D. students learning the Verena approach to interdisciplinary, data-driven team science.